Make an Appointment: [email protected] | (813) 295-6995

 • Perceptions of physical attractiveness

-• Tendency to be drawn to people similar to us
+• Tendency to be drawn to people who seem similar

 • Internalized biases